 By Karen Mancl, Professor Food, Agricultural & Biological Engineering, The Ohio State University

 Karen Mancl is a Professor in the Ohio State University Department of Food, Agricultural & Biological Engineering.
-This column is provided by the OSU Department of Food, Agricultural and Biological Engineering, OSU Extension, Ohio Agricultural Research & Development Center, and the College of Food, Agricultural and Environmental Sciences.
-For more information, Mancl can be reached at 614-292-4505 or Mancl.firstname.lastname@example.org.
+This column is provided by the OSU Department of Food, Agricultural & Biological Engineering, OSU Extension, Ohio Agricultural Research and Development Center, and the College of Food, Agricultural and Environmental Sciences, For more information, Mancl can be reached at 614-292-4505 or email@example.com.
+You can also check her website at setll.osu.edu.